The Wedding Singer (musical): Act 2

 The next day, Julia goes to Robbie's house to tell him how she really feels, only to find Linda instead.
 This scares Julia into eloping with Glen to Las Vegas.
 Meanwhile, Robbie wakes up and promptly kicks Linda (the "psycho") out.
 At Grandma Rosie's 50th anniversary party, Robbie finds out from Holly what happened to Julia.
 Only then do Robbie and Julia realize that they may never see each other again, and they may never get to tell each other what's on their minds ("Not That Kind of Thing / If I Told You - Reprise").

 With urging from his grandmother and Sammy, Robbie goes to the airport and gets on the next plane to Vegas ("Move That Thang").
 With the help of a group of Vegas impersonators (Billy Idol, Mr. T, Ronald Reagan, Tina Turner, Cyndi Lauper, Nancy Reagan, and Imelda Marcos), Robbie crashes Julia's and Glen's wedding at the Little White House Chapel and sings his new song to Julia ("Grow Old With You").
 Glen is outraged that Robbie and Julia still have feelings for each other and blurts out that he cheated on Julia with "like a hundred other women."
 Upon hearing this, the impersonators beat Glen up, and Robbie proposes to Julia.
 She says yes, on one condition: "Will you sing at my wedding?"
 The answer is a resounding "Yes!"
-Later, Mr. and Mrs. Robbie Hart are wed ("Finale").
+Later, (Mr.) Robbie Hart and (Mrs.) Julia Sullivan-Hart are wed ("Finale").